HDFGroup/hdf-rest-api/GroupOps/PUT_Link.rst

 Request Elements
 ----------------
-The request body must include a JSON object that has the following key:
+The request body must include a JSON object that has the following keys:

 id
 ^^
-The UUID of the group the new group should be linked to.
-If the UUID is not valid, the request will fail and a new group will not be created.
+For Hard links - The UUID of the object to link to.
+If the UUID is not valid, the request will fail and a new link will not be created.
-If this key is present, the h5path and h5domain keys will be ignored
+If this key is present, the h5path and h5domain keys will be ignored.

 h5path
 ^^^^^^
-A string describing a path to an external resource.
-If this key is present an soft or external link will be created.
+For Soft and External links - A string describing a path to an external resource.
+If this key is present a soft or external link will be created.

 h5domain
 ^^^^^^^^
-A string giving the external domain where the resource is present.
+For External links - A string giving the external domain where the resource is present.
 If this key is present, the h5path key must be provided as well.